-Any person who has reached the age of 17 years and 11 months can apply, however you must wait until you are 18 to use it.
+You can apply for a Victorian Proof of Age card if you are over 17 years and 11 months old, however, you must wait until you are 18 to use it.
 The application fee is $10.

-You can pick up a Proof of Age card application form at the Victorian Commission for Gambling and Liquor Regulation (VCGLR) counter or from any VicRoads appointed photo point agency including:
+Pick up a Proof of Age card application form at the Victorian Commission for Gambling and Liquor Regulation (VCGLR) counter or:

 For a full list of agencies please see the approved photo point agencies page or check the photopoint location map.